dav1dk1m/Howitzer-Firing-Simulator/Problem Specification.md

 - _A_ is the area of the projectile facing the fluid
 - _u_ is the flow velocity relative to the projectile

+## Software

+### Simulator Development:
+The simulator should be developed using the Java programming language.

+### Source Code Management:
+GitLab will be used for source code management.

+### Testing Techniques:
+Our group is still in the process of learning about testing techniques.
+Once we have completed our planning and design phase, we will test it using the following techniques:
+- Boundary Value Testing
+- Equivalence Class Testing
+- Decision Table-based Testing
+- Path Testing
+- Data Flow Testing
+- Slice Testing

 ## Project Schedule